Service-to-service authentication with Data Lake Store using Azure Active Directory

 Click Select Permissions, select the permissions and whether you want to assign the permissions as a default ACL, access ACL, or both.
 Click OK.

 For more information about permissions in Data Lake Store, and Default/Access ACLs, see Access Control in Data Lake Store.

 In the Add Custom Access blade, click OK.
 The newly added group, with the associated permissions, are listed in the Access blade.

-If you plan on restricting your Azure Active Directory application to a specific folder, you will also need to to give that same Azure Active directory application Execute permisison to the root to enable file creation access via the .NET SDK.
+If you plan on restricting your Azure Active Directory application to a specific folder, you will also need to give that same Azure Active directory application Execute permission to the root to enable file creation access via the .NET SDK.

 If you want to use the SDKs to create a Data Lake Store account, you must assign the Azure AD web application as a role to the Resource Group in which you create the Data Lake Store account.